Weakly tracially approximately representable actions: Introduction

 The notion of approximate representability for finite group actions on C*-algebras was introduced by Izumi in \cite{Iz1}.
 He proved that an action $\alpha \colon G \to \Aut (A)$ of a finite abelian group on a unital separable C*-algebra has the Rokhlin property if and only if the dual action $\widehat{\alpha}$ is approximately representable, and $\alpha$ is approximately representable if and only if the dual the dual action $\widehat{\alpha}$ has the Rokhlin property.
-This theorem is usually called the duality theorem for finite group actions.
+This theorem is usually called the duality theorem for finite group actions with the Rokhlin property.

 In the setting of finite quantum group actions, Kodaka–Teruya studied the Rokhlin property and approximate representability in \cite{KoTe}.
-Further, an appropriate notion of the Rokhlin property under the name ``spatial Rokhlin property'' and appropriate version of approximate representability under the name ``spatial approximate representability'' were introduced in the setting of coexact compact quantum groups by Barlak, Szabó, and Voigt in \cite{BSV17} and in setting of compact quantum groups by Gardella, Kalantar, and Lupini in \cite{GKL19}.
+Further, an appropriate notion of the Rokhlin property under the name ``spatial Rokhlin property'' and appropriate version of approximate representability under the name ``spatial approximate representability'' were introduced in the setting of compact quantum groups by Gardella, Kalantar, and Lupini in \cite{GKL19}.
 The work of Izumi (the duality theorem for finite group actions) was generalized to these classes of quantum groups as well.
-Further, a version of the duality theorem for Rokhlin dimension, introduced by Hirshberg, Winter, and Zacharias in \cite{HWZ15}, was detected in \cite{GHS20} by Gardella, Lupini, and Hirshberg in the setting of representability dimensions and Rokhlin dimensions.
+Further, a version of the duality theorem for Rokhlin dimension, introduced by Hirshberg, Winter, and Zacharias in \cite{HWZ15}, was obtained in \cite{GHS21} by Gardella, Hirshberg, and Santiago in the setting of representability dimensions and Rokhlin dimensions.